mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 // Format strings are built using these specific values
 // and variations on them.
 // For more detail, see the comments at https://golang.org/src/time/format.go.
-// This is a date format string that is passed to the Time Format method. const dateFormat = "January 2, 2006"
+// The following is a date format string that is passed to the Time Format method. const dateFormat = "January 2, 2006"

 // Person describes a person.